threemonkee/coding-test-festivals/README.md

 Coding Test Festivals

 ### Getting Started
-1. Make sure you have latest Xcode installed
+1. Make sure you have latest Xcode installed.
+This Playground was made using Xcode 14.2.
 2. Clone the repo
 3. Open `CodingTest.playground` file
 4. Run playground.
 Result will be seen on console on the bottom side.